Characters in the Icemark Chronicles: King Redrought Strong-In-The-Arm Lindenshield, Bear of the North,

 King Redrought is the father of Thirrin, and previously the King of the Icemark.
 Although he is loud and fierce, he enjoys furry slippers and dotes on the Royal Kitten, Primplepuss.
 He is The Icemark's longest-serving ruler and had fought off enemies like the Corsairs and Vampires.
 He managed to wipe out the Polypontian's first invading army but paid the ultimate price: his life and the life of all others who had been fighting, the Icemark's army as well as the Empire's.
 He had taken the axe of Lady Theowin and killed the last of the Polypontian army.
 He is then taken to Valhalla by what can be assumed to be Valkyries for his afterlife.

 Maggiore Totus

 Maggiore Totus, or Maggie as he is often referred to, was Thirrin's tutor until she became Queen.
 At this time, he became her other Royal Advisor, along with Oskan.
 He is often portrayed as a voice of reason and knowledge, and Thirrin trusts him well.
 He is a man of science, and the various things he discovers during the war, such as Vampires, the soldiers of the once thought to be mythical Holly and Oak King, he drastically changes his outlook on nature.
-In the sequel, The Blade of Fire, Maggie tutors Thirrin's son, Charlemagne (spoiler alert!).
+In the sequel, The Blade of Fire, (spoiler alert!)
+Maggie tutors Thirrin's son, Charlemagne.
 Maggie hails from the Southern Continent and accompanies Charlemagne when he is Regent of the Exiles.